-1) The gorgeous walled old town, home to everything you would expect of such a place.
+The gorgeous walled old town is home to everything you would expect of such a place.
 Incredible cathedral, imposing entrance gates, a variety of spired churches, cobbled squares, romantic tapas bars, ornate fountains, a lively fruit & veg market.
 Ideal for just roaming.

-The area was also used once a year as a Formula One Grand Prix circuit.
+The area was also used once a year as a Formula One Grand Prix circuit back then.
 Five Grand Prix were held there from 2008-2012 until the contract to hold them came to an end.
 This however saw yet more money pouring in to beautify the area even more.

-3) The futuristic Science Park and Oceanarium.
+The futuristic Science Park and Oceanarium is home to some fantastic architecture.
 Think Sir Norman Foster, think water fountains, think glass & metal structures, think the bizarre.

 Number Five – Cordoba

 A small city it may be, but it is home to two world class attractions – the Moorish mosque known as the Mezquita and the imposing Alcazar (palace) with its wonderful gardens that rival Granada’s Generalife.

 The Mezquita is particularly spectacular with its internal web of red and white arches spanning its entirety.
 The mihrab is ornately spellbinding.

 A catholic church has invaded some of its space.
 Sacrilege really, but adding to the unique nature of the place.